desecho/ighelper-abandoned/README.rst

         - videos
         - followers
         - likes
+        - views
-    - Get average number of likes
+    - Get average number of:
+        - likes
+        - views

 - Manage your medias:
     - see caption, location, date and number of likes